josipha/Module1/Datatypes-Character Literals.md

 ## Result

-Thus,a Python program that prints the characters `'T'` and `'a'` using character literals.
+Thus,a Python program that prints the characters `'T'` and `'a'` using character literals is executed successfully.